BeanstalkFarms/Beanstalk-Landing/content/posts/bug-bounty-program.md

 ---
 ![Bug Bounty Program Live](/assets/uploads/bug-bounty-live.png)

-Beanstalk Farms is excited to announce that the bug bounty program with Immunefi approved in BIP-26 is now live, with rewards up to 1.1M Beans!
+Beanstalk Farms is excited to announce that the bug bounty program with Immunefi approved in BIP-26 is now live, with rewards up to 1.1M Beans per bug report!

 You can find the bug bounty program and submit bug reports [here](https://immunefi.com/bounty/beanstalk).

 In BIP-26, the Beanstalk DAO created a bug bounty program through Immunefi to incentivize whitehat hackers to find bugs in Beanstalk.

 In order to be considered for the maximum potential reward, bug reports must come with (1) a Proof of Concept (PoC), and (2) code implementing the fix.
 Bug reports that do not come with a PoC and code implementing a fix may qualify for a maximum of up to 30% of the potential reward outlined below, as determined by the Beanstalk Immunefi Committee (BIC).
 You can read more about the BIC here:

 - [BIC Process](https://docs.bean.money/governance/beanstalk/bic-process)